chrises5/Debouncer/README.md

 # Debouncer
 A software mouse debouncer based on a lowlevel mouse hook.
-To edit settings checkout the systemtray icon
+To edit settings checkout the systemtray icon.
+In setup.rar is a precompiled version :)